 Germany is one of South Africa's most important strategic partners.
-It is the second-largest market for South African exports, the thirdlargest source of overseas tourists and a major investor, with about 600 German companies having representative offices in South Africa.
-Germany also has an extensive development programme in South Africa and has provided COVID-19 support to South Africa in the form of field hospitals, PPE and humanitarian assistance to communities affected by the pandemic.
+It is the second-largest market for South African exports, the third largest source of overseas tourists and a major investor, with about 600 German companies having representative offices in South Africa.